ArturHaavisto/joke-app/README.md

 ## Topic
 Mobile application which shows random jokes.

-App uses JokeAPI to get the jokes.
+App uses JokeAPI to get the jokes. (link: https://v2.jokeapi.dev/)

 User will have the ability to search jokes that contains certain words.